BenGalewsky/bengalewsky.github.io/_posts/2019-01-07-ZeroToReanaOnOpenstack.markdown

 ```

 # Install Client and _Hello, Reana_
-On your local workstation, we are finally going to install the Reana client and
+On your local workstation we are finally going to install the Reana client and
 run a simple workflow on the cluster.

 You need to set environment variables to tell the client how to connect to